-Style: The student must write the thesis according to the guidelines in the current Graduate College Style Manual, available from the Graduate College or at: http://gradcollege.okstate.edu/download/misc.htm.
+Style: The student must write the thesis according to the guidelines in the current Graduate College Style Manual, available from the Graduate College or at http://gradcollege.okstate.edu/tdg.

 Final Copy: The final draft of the thesis should contain all of the original work in a completed form.
-All members of the student's advisory committee must read and approve the thesis prior to the public reading.
+All members of the student's advisory committee must read and approve the thesis prior to the defense.
 Committee members will not sign the thesis until they are satisfied with any revisions they have requested.